samblenny/ble-keeb-totp-token/README.md

 **DRAFT: WORK IN PROGRESS**

-This is a two factor authentication token to generate TOTP login codes for accounts that need them.
-The token is meant for a threat model where you don't care about physical tampering but you do want to prevent secrets from leaking over the network due to mis-configured cloud-sync backup features or whatever.
+This is a two factor authentication token to generate TOTP login codes with an optional BLE HID keyboard code typing feature.
+The design is for desktop use in a safe location (wall power + no worries of physical tampering) but where you do want to prevent secrets from leaking over the network due to mis-configured cloud-sync backup features or whatever.

 Design Goals and Features:

-1. Make the codes really easy to read and type, even in low light, by using a dimmable backlit TFT display and optional BLE HID keyboard.
+1. Make the codes really easy to read and type, even in low light, by using a dimmable backlit TFT display and optional BLE HID keyboard output.

 2. Support 15 TOTP account slots (chosen because you can use key chording to enter binary for 1 to 15 on a 4-key NeoKey keypad).

+3. Wave your hand past the CLUE's proximity sensor to toggle standby mode.
+   At power up, backlight is on.
+Wave to turn the backlight off.
+Wave again to turn the backlight on.

-3. Store secrets in an I2C EEPROM rather than in the CLUE board's flash.
+4. Store secrets in an I2C EEPROM rather than in the CLUE board's flash.
 This makes it so the secrets aren't trivially accessible to a connected computer as USB mass storage files.
 This way, they won't get accidentally sucked into backups, and malware would have to work harder to access them.

-4. Set DS3231 RTC time from the USB serial console by opening the REPL, importing the `util` module, then calling `util.set_time()`.
+5. Set DS3231 RTC time from the USB serial console by opening the REPL, importing the `util` module, then calling `util.set_time()`.

-5. Add and manage TOTP accounts in the EEPROM's database of account slots by using similar REPL functions (see `import util` then `util.menu()`).
+6. Add and manage TOTP accounts in the EEPROM's database of account slots by using similar REPL functions (`import util` then `util.menu()`).

-6. Use the token after initial setup by powering it from a phone charger, reading codes off the TFT display, or having the token type codes over BLE HID when you press the key chord for an account slot.
+7. Use the token after initial setup by powering it from a phone charger, reading codes off the TFT display, or having the token type codes over BLE HID when you press the key chord for an account slot.

-7. Allow a fully airgapped mode with a settings.toml option to turn off the BLE keyboard feature.
+8. Allow a fully airgapped mode with a settings.toml option to turn off the BLE keyboard feature.